hsuwanying/webform-spam-filter-development/README.md

 # Background
 With the increasing usage of websites, web form has also become a new target for malware.
 Spammers often dump bulk messages that will blow up one’s inbox and steal data or harm websites by setting bugs or displaying harmful messages on a webpage.
 All the above would result in more problematic outcomes that can hurt a business's reputation, digital presence and finiacial lost.

-## FormCheck
+## Webform Spam Filter
-FormCheck, a rule-based spam filter system is designed for detecting spam web form.
+webform Spam Filter, a rule-based spam filter system is designed for detecting spam web form.
 It utilizes a series of rules which includes: block list, IPs Addresses, domain providers, text categorization, and regular expression techniques to measure attributes and their properties.

 ## Problem Statment
 A rule-based mechanism is very robost to catpture spam message, but it can make the spam filter highly sensitive to suspicious message and missclassify legitimate message into spam class.
 In addtion, the rule-system is adjust manualy which is insufficient with the increasing volume of web form spam, and therefore, a more efficient way to analyze web form data is needed.